rticommunity/connextauto-bus/doc/Drive.md

-## Running the reference architeture using emulated components
+## Visualizing the software system architecture using emulated components

-- Run the system using emulated components
+- Run the emulated component interfaces

-        ./bin/emulator [NDDSHOME]
+        ./bin/drive

-  To stop the emulator, press ^C
+  To stop the drive data flow emulator, press ^C

-  The emulator uses the `RTI Prototyper with Lua` to emulate the entire system architecture.
+  The drive emulator uses the `RTI Prototyper with Lua` to emulate the software system architecture.
   - Run `RTI Admin Console` to visualize databus.
   - Run `rtiddsspy` to view the data.